openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

 ### 1. Parent Request

-A Parent Request is a multicast request from the attaching device that is used to discover neighboring Routers and Router Eligible End Devices (REEDs) in the target network.
+A Parent Request is a multicast request from the attaching device that is used to discover neighboring Extender-Capable Devices in the target network.

 <figure>
 <a href="../images/ot-primer-network-mle-attach-01.png"><img src="../images/ot-primer-network-mle-attach-01.png" width="350" border="0" alt="OT MLE Attach Parent Request" /></a>